-- G. Evaluations and Partnerships: Develops collaborative partnerships and administers program evaluations and special projects to determine needs assessments, health status and evaluation of health care delivery systems. - H. Technical Assistance: Policy Analyses and Technical Assistance: To the Bemidji Area Director and staff and tribal governments in the implementation of the P.L.
-93-638, Indian Self-Determination and Education Assistance Act, as amended, and impact of proposed legislation/regulations, tribal shares methodologies, and processes to facilitate full disclosure of the Area and IHS Headquarters programs and budget data through consultation meetings, twice yearly orientation sessions and on site visits upon request as well as regular mailings. - DIRECT SERVICE TRANSITIONAL: Acquisition oversight and management for all procurement; Government-wide Purchase Card operations, CHS signatures for federal units, Sanitation Facilities and Facilities construction. - AREA SHARE: All acquisition functions that provide services to health programs that are assumed as tribal operations by tribal governments would be transferred to tribes without regard to procurement limits.
+- G. Evaluations and Partnerships: Develops collaborative partnerships and administers program evaluations and special projects to determine needs assessments, health status and evaluation of health care delivery systems. - H. Technical Assistance: Policy Analyses and Technical Assistance: To the Bemidji Area Director and staff and impact of proposed legislation/regulations and processes to facilitate full disclosure of the Area and IHS Headquarters programs and budget data through consultation meetings, orientation sessions and onsite visits upon request as well as regular mailings. - DIRECT SERVICE TRANSITIONAL: Acquisition oversight and management for all procurement; Government-wide Purchase Card operations, PRC signature authority for ordering and authorization.